GrafiteInc/Commerce/README.md

 cancelOrder($order)
 ```

-### Controllers
+### Routes & Controllers

 There are a few controllers added to your app in the Quazar directory.
 These are general controllers which you may wish to customize based on your app's setup.
-Ideally you would leave the Services/ Repositories, but technically you can change whatever you want.
+This is similar to Quarx in the sense that you may wish to change certain parts.
+Be very mindful of how much you can impact the functionality of the Quazar store base by changing these files.
+Routes, however, are set in the package and the QuazarRoutesProvider handles them.

 ### Views